 - Test your technology beforehand.
 A virtual interview requires tools like a camera and microphone on your computer and a software programme such as Zoom or Microsoft Teams

 - Limit distractions.
 Find a quiet location in your home with few distractions.
-Turn the TV off Phone on silent and close windows to minimise noise
+Turn the TV off, put your phone on silent and close windows to minimise noise